Service Topology

 04-2-Application Performance

-The next level of the right sliding panel can view the RED metrics and log details of a specific endpoint.
-When there are anomalies, anomaly analysis can be viewed.
+The next-level right sliding panel allows viewing the RED metrics and log details of a specific endpoint.
+If anomalies exist, Exception Analysis can be viewed.

 #1.1.4 Network Performance